 was born in Independence, Missouri.
 She published her first mystery novel Murder in the White House in 1980.
 This was followed by a series of mysteries

 which take place in Washington, DC.
-Her biography may be found at The Truman Library
+Her biography and a bibliography of her books may be found at Wikipedia

 Amanda Cross (1926 - 2003).
 Pseudonym of Carolyn Gold Heilbrun.
 Author of the Kate Fansler mystery series.
+This series in which the detective is a university professor of Victorian literature is literate and witty.
+Most enjoyable reading.
 For

 an extensive biography see this article by Vanessa Grigoriadis.
 There is also a biography and bibliography at Wikipedia.

 Edward D. Hoch (1930 - 2008) Hoch was a master of the mystery short story.
 He wrote under several names, had many series characters and wrote over 900 short stories.
 He was born in Rochester, NY, and attended the University of Rochester for two years.
 He served in the army, and held jobs in a public library and in advertising before he took up writing full time.
 Hoch was award an Edgar award, two Anthony awards, and in 2001, he was named a Grand Master by the Mystery Writers of America.
-More information on Hoch may be found at Wikipedia
+More information on Hoch may be found at Wikipedia.
+A bibliography of his work may be found at the Fantastic Fiction web site.

 Carolyn Hart (1936 - ) Hart writes two mystery series.
 One details the exploits of Annie Darling and her husband, Max.
 Annie is the owner of the Death on Demand bookstore in Broward's Rock, South Carolina.
 The series began with Death on Demand which was published in 1987.
 She also writes the Hennie O. series which